 The first major feature would be Background limits.
 And as it suggests, it forces limits to what the apps could do in the background.
-So, you can expect a better battery life on your device with this update.
-If you’re a developer, you would like to read the documentations here (and here) and get familiar with it, since this feature is going to stick around for long.
+So, you can expect better battery life on your device with this update.
+If you’re a developer, you would like to read the documentation here (and here) and get familiar with it, since this feature is going to stick around for long.

 Next in the list comes Notification channels, which are categories for app notifications.
 The categories/channels are defined within the apps themselves.
 This allows the users to manage notifications for each behavior individually, rather than collectively managing them all at once.

 A dedicated API for auto-fill service has been added.
-Until now, auto fill was only a feature handled by the apps, but with Android O, auto-fill is now planted into the Android ecosystem.
+Until now, auto-fill was only a feature handled by the apps, but with Android O, auto-fill is now planted into the Android ecosystem.
 Password manager apps could make use of this to feature to better handle requests for auto filling information.

 This was just an overview of the major changes that you are about to see, there is a lot more.
 Oh, and not to forget the completely remapped Settings.
 Read more about it by clicking the source link at the end of this article.